KarpelesLab/rndpass/README.md

 # rndpass

 Simple package to generate random passwords and similar.
+This comes in handy surprisingly often and having a good version (using secure random generator) of this can be very helpful.